-9. a.
-Capacity Building Programmes: Trainings, workshops and awareness programmes oriented towards importance, benefits and usage of broadband services, data speeds, broadband labels, various technological tools, etc. must be organised for consumers by TSPs/ISPs, TRAI, Department of Telecom (DoT), Consumer Advocacy Groups as recognised TRAI etc. TSPs/ISPs may proactively incorporate labels at the point of sale, place detailed information on their websites, send regular alerts to users, etc.to not only bring transparency but also help consumers build an understanding about different performance parameters, billing details, etc.
+- Q.9 What measures can be taken to increase awareness among consumers about wireless broadband speeds, availability of various technological tools to monitor them and any potential concerns that may arise in the process? - a.
+Capacity Building Programmes: Trainings, workshops and awareness programmes oriented towards importance, benefits and usage of broadband services, data speeds, broadband labels, various technological tools, etc. must be organised for consumers by TSPs/ISPs, TRAI, Department of Telecom (DoT), Consumer Action Groups as recognised TRAI and academia pan India.
+TSPs/ISPs may proactively incorporate labels at the point of sale, place detailed information on their websites, send regular alerts to users, etc.to not only bring transparency but also help consumers build an understanding about different performance parameters, billing details, etc. - b.

-b.
 Marketing Campaign & Promotions by TRAI: Taking ques from the successful 'Jago Grahak Jago' campaign driven by Department of Consumer Affairs and the Star Labelling Programme implemented by BEE, TRAI may strategise similar marketing and promotion campaigns to build consumer awareness and give thrust to all stakeholders to ensure smooth implementation.
-TRAI could consider launching a Slogan Contest at Pan India level to receive inputs from citizens for the title of the campaign for broadband labels.

-c. e-Labelling: TRAI may explore pre-loadingsuch information via websites and apps on all new computing devices that access wireless broadband services and are manufactured for Indian markets.
+TRAI could consider launching a Slogan Contest at Pan India level to receive inputs from citizens for the title of the campaign for broadband labels. - c. e-Labelling: TRAI may explore pre-loadingsuch information via websitesand apps on all new computing devices that access wireless broadband services and are manufactured for Indian markets. - Q.10 Any other issue related to the matter of Consultation. - a.

-10 Any other issue related to consultation infrastructure fully developed by the TSP / ISP, the average speed of the Wireless Broadband can easily be achieved and TRAI should insist for the development of infrastructure by TSP/ISP.
-However, the following issues can be considered in this connection.

-a.
 Speedy & Seamless Grievance Redressal: It has been repeatedly voiced by TRAI and consumer groups that the quantum of grievance related to data speeds and the time-effort taken to resolve the grievance is not cost-effective and unfavourable towards consumers as per current mechanism, leading to high dissatisfaction and negative experience.
 Hence, broadband labels may be provisioned and implemented in such a manner that speeds up the grievance redressal mechanism and consumers are able to transact seamlessly to resolve their complaints and concerns.

-b.
+- b.
 Periodic Review of Labels: It is also vital to maintain standards and quality once the label is introduced.
 It is important to note that technology is evolving rapidly.
-Thus, to keep pace with the changes, the labelled wireless broadband service should be regularly assessed to determine if an increase in efficiency criterion is required, along with monitoring quality features and evaluation of QoS parameters.

-c.
-Data Provisioning for CAGs.
-Academia & Think-tanks: An issue remains of how to audit of existing data being reported by TSPs/ISPs has been conducted.
-Therefore, standardized log collection formats, anonymization and use of large scale analytics on this audited data (along with crowd-sourced data) may be enabled and made accessible to academic institutions, consumer groups registered with TRAI, global/domestic think-tanks so that periodic, independent and unbiased audit, research and data analytics are performed for consumer benefits.
+Thus, to keep pace with the changes, the labelled wireless broadband service should be regularly assessed to determine if an increase in efficiency criterion is required, along with monitoring quality features and evaluation of QoS parameters. - c.
+Data Provisioning for CAGs, Academia & Think-tanks: An issue remains of how to audit of existing data being reported by TSPs/ISPsis been conducted.
+Therefore, standardized log collection formats, anonymizationand use of large scale analytics on this audited data (along with crowd-sourced data) may be enabled and made accessible to academic institutions, consumer groups registered with TRAI, global/domestic think-tanks so that periodic, independent and unbiased audit, research and data analytics are performed for consumer benefits.